 MININT bids farewell to Ramiro Valdés, founder of the Cuban repressive apparatus

-Ramiro Valdés MenéndezPhoto © Social Media
+Ramiro Valdés MenéndezPhoto © Social media

-He served as the Minister of the Interior during two terms —1961-1968 and 1979-1985— and was also the Vice President of the Councils of State and Ministers, Minister of Informatics and Communications, and a founding member of the Central Committee and the Political Bureau of the Communist Party of Cuba.
+He served as Minister of the Interior during two terms —1961-1968 and 1979-1985— and was also the Vice President of the Councils of State and Ministers, Minister of Informatics and Communications, and a founding member of the Central Committee and the Political Bureau of the Communist Party of Cuba.

 Among his detractors, he was known by the nicknames "Puddle of Blood" and "the Butcher of Artemisa," the city where he was born on April 28, 1932.

-One of his last significant public acts was in August 2021, when at the age of 89 he personally decorated two officers of the MININT with the "Distinguished Service" distinction for repressing protesters of the 11J in Palma Soriano, a gesture that sparked widespread outrage among the opposition and the Cuban diaspora.
+One of his last significant public acts was in August 2021, when at the age of 89 he personally decorated two MININT officers with the "Distinguished Service" award for repressing protesters on July 11 in Palma Soriano, a gesture that sparked widespread outrage among the opposition and the Cuban diaspora.

 While the regime was proclaiming honors, hundreds of Cubans reacted on social media with open celebration.
 "He left without serving his sentence," wrote a user.